Filling in the Cracks

 an expert, but an adventurer, picking the brains of those who have covererd their cracks (he-he)

-hands.
-Also, the pictures are from different parts of the aircraft that were fiberglassed
+in the past.
+You'll notice that the pictures below are from different parts of the airplane.

 Let's get started: